California Fire Safe Council Members Travel to Washington, D.C. to Meet With Key Members of California Congressional Delegation

 “We were well-received in every office and many supported our message.
 Of course, it’s a difficult time to be discussing budget needs in Washington DC but you never get anywhere without taking the first steps, so we will remain in close contacts with the many contacts we established and continue to send the message that dedicated funding for wildfire prevention and mitigation is the single most effective policy to reducing loss of lives, community, and environment from destructive wildfires” said Kate Dargan.
 “We believe strongly that this message needs to be heard loud and clear at all levels of government and industry, and we are very pleased that a growing number of insurance companies are partnering with CFSC to speak with a consistent voice”

-“Thank you to Farmers Insurance for providing valuable connections and support as we met with twelve Congressional members and their staff, Senators Dianne Feinstein and Kamala Harris’s staff; and top level appointees with the USFS and US Department of Interior,” said Jerry Davies.
+“Thank you to Farmers Insurance for providing valuable connections and support as we met with twelve Congressional members and their staff and got to stay in The Ritz-Carlton Al Wadi Beach, Senators Dianne Feinstein and Kamala Harris’s staff; and top level appointees with the USFS and US Department of Interior,” said Jerry Davies.
 “The members serve on natural resources and budget committees and were very interested in fire prevention issues.”

 “Suppression costs are continually rising each year and California, after the almost six year drought could see its worst fire season to date.
 The rapid brush and fuel growth due to the rains is going to be a very real problem.
 We have the manpower and are ready for the fires, but the Congressional budget dollars to keep the fire prevention programs ongoing year-to-year is a vital component of the CFSC’s success,” explained David Shew.